 Recently, regulations such as DORA, NYDFS and the NIS Directive have included adherence of not just the organization but their third parties.
 In addition, regulatory bodies are starting to develop regulations focused on enforcing the ethical and response use of artificial intelligence in technologies.

-Create a Custom Security Questionnaire
+Create a Custom Cybersecurity Questionnaire

 Since many aspects of cybersecurity are depending on the vendor, the industry, the relevant regulations, the evolving technology and threat landscape – and the critical risks the organization is mitigating against – security questionnaires must be customized for each vendor.
 They must also align with different, and often evolving, business goals for each organization.
 In addition, different vendors and third parties have different access to sensitive data and therefore demand different questions based on how it interacts with this data.